S2change/vegetation_loss/data_info/readme.md

 ## Files per S2 tile:
 - tiff files bands B3, B4, B8, B12 (downloaded from GEE); ISA (all); from Apr 2017 approx to end of 2024
-- tiff files bands B2 and B11 (downloaded from GEE); ISA (6 missing); from Apr 2017 approx to end of 2024
+- tiff files bands B2 and B11 (downloaded from GEE); ISA (all); from Apr 2017 approx to end of 2024
 - hdf5 for B3,B4,B8,B12; ISA (all), INCD (some) -> shape: (dates, bands, n_points)
-- hdf5 for B2, B11 (none yet)
+- hdf5 for B2, B11
 - parquets pyccd with chisq=0.999: ISA (all); INCD (all); oneDrive (some)
-- rasters and polygons generated from PyCCD parquet outputs; tol=30 days, min_area=0.5 ha; bimonthly from 2023-01-01 to 2024-12-31 (ISA); organized per tile — also available as a single raster and polygon map for forest and shrubland areas across mainland Portugal.
+- rasters and polygons generated from PyCCD parquet outputs; tol=30 days, min_area=0.5 ha; bimonthly from 2023-01-01 to 2024-12-31; organized per tile — also available as a single raster and polygon map for forest and shrubland areas across mainland Portugal; ISA.
 - dates, bands, for N=10 window around each reference change for BDR-DGT-300,  ICNF 2020--2024, and BDR_NVG (ISA)

 ## Reference data (available in oneDrive, folder ref_datasets)